Obfuscation (software): Notifying users of obfuscated code

-Some anti-virus softwares, such as AVG AntiVirus, will also alert their users when they land on a website with code that is manually obfuscated, as one of the purposes of obfuscation can be to hide malicious code.
+Some anti-virus softwares, such as AVG AntiVirus, will alert their users when they land on a website with code that is manually obfuscated, as one of the purposes of obfuscation can be to hide malicious code.
 However, some developers may employ code obfuscation for the purpose of reducing file size or increasing security.
 The average user may not expect their antivirus software to provide alerts about an otherwise harmless piece of code, especially from trusted corporations, so such a feature may actually deter users from using legitimate software.

-Mozilla and Google disallow browser extensions containing obfuscated code in their add-ons store.
+Mozilla and Google disallow browser extensions containing obfuscated code in their browser (Firefox and Chrome, respectively) add-on stores.

 Obfuscation and copyleft licenses

 There has been debate on whether it is illegal to skirt copyleft software licenses by releasing source code in obfuscated form, such as in cases in which the author is less willing to make the source code available.
 The issue is addressed in the GNU General Public License by requiring the "preferred form for making modifications" to be made available.
 The GNU website states "Obfuscated 'source code' is not real source code and does not count as source code."